Nioxin Review: Can Shampoo Really Thicken Hair?

 Nioxin, like many skin and hair care brands, claims that their products are “clinically proven” to work.

-The top positive review from a verified purchaser comes from a user named “Nimari” who claims that the product solved their balding issues:
+A top positive review from a verified purchaser comes from a user named “Nimari” who gave the product a 5/5 rating, and claims it stopped hair loss:

 “This is the best ever for us a little up in age who find they start shedding like a persian cat...My hair now actually stays on my head instead of on my clothes, my hairbrush is no longer full of hair every time I brush and I love the fresh smell and light tingle in the scalp when this is used with the conditioner.”

-The top negative review from a verified purchaser is written by a user named “G. Brown” who claims that the product is poorly-formulated:
+A top negative review from a verified purchaser is written by a user named “G. Brown” who gave the product a 1/5 rating, and claims it's poorly-formulated:

 “This is so thin and runny that I can't even put it in my hand.
 It just runs off and I end up wasting a good amount of it.
 It's like water.”